Biases in Non-Unitary Partitions: Introduction

 where the set $P_e(n)$ (resp. $P_o(n)$) consists of all partitions of $n$ with more even parts (resp. odd parts) than odd parts (resp. even parts).
 Let us denote the number of partitions of $P_e^S(n)$ (resp. $P_o^S(n)$) by $p_e^S(n)$ (resp. $p_o^S(n)$).
 Banerjee \emph{et al.} \cite{zbMATH07524341} proved the following result. \begin{theorem}[Banerjee \emph{et al.}, \cite{zbMATH07524341}] For positive integers $n$, the following inequalities are true (the range is given in the brackets),

 and

 \end{theorem} All of the proofs of the above inequalities were by using combinatorial techniques.
-Although they do not use this term, but partitions where the part $1$ does not appear are called \textit{non-unitary partitions} and we will use this terminology in this paper.
+Although they do not use this term, partitions where the part $1$ does not appear are called \textit{non-unitary partitions}, and we will use this terminology in this paper.

+In 2023, B. Kim and E. Kim \cite{kimdiscrete} gave two further refinements for parity biases in ordinary integer partitions.
+For the first refinement, they let $p(m,n)$ be the number of partitions of $n$ with the number of odd parts minus the number of even parts to be $m$.
+They proved the following result. \begin{theorem}\cite[Theorem 1]{kimdiscrete} For a positive integer $m\geq0$, we have

+\end{theorem} The second refinement is that parity bias still holds if any odd part $\geq3$ is not allowed.
+This is given by the following theorem. \begin{theorem}\cite[Theorem 2]{kimdiscrete} Let $k$ be a positive integer.
+Then, for all positive integers $n$,

+\end{theorem} The proofs of these results involve both combinatorial and analytic techniques.
+In 2024, they \cite{kimramanujan} looked at some asymptotic results related to parity biases, which we do not mention here.

+In view of \eqref{eq:ineq}, it is clear that the contribution of $1$ towards parity bias is much more than that of other odd parts.

-The primary goal of this paper is to use analytical techniques and prove results of the type proved by Banerjee \emph{et al.}, that is about parity biases in partitions with certain restrictions on its allowed parts.
-We reprove the inequality \eqref{eq:ineq} using analytical techniques, as well as prove results in a similar setup for the biases discussed in the work of Kim and Kim \cite{zbMATH07394382}.
+The primary goal of this paper is to use analytical techniques and prove results of the type proved by Banerjee \emph{et al.}, that is, about parity biases in partitions with certain restrictions on their allowed parts.
+We prove the inequality \eqref{eq:ineq} using analytical techniques, as well as prove results in a similar setup for the biases discussed in the work of Kim and Kim \cite{zbMATH07394382}.
 We further look at some simply derived results on biases in partitions with a restriction on the size of the minimum part as well as on parity of the number of parts of a given parity.
-Our techniques can also be used to prove partition inequalities of the type where the number of partitions of a certain class of partitions are more than another class.
-This is explored for two classes of partitions studied by Andrews \cite{andrews} where the parts are separated by parity, where either all odd parts are smaller than all even parts or vice versa.
+Our techniques can also be used to prove partition inequalities of the type where the number of partitions of a certain class of partitions is more than another class.
+This is explored for two classes of partitions studied by Andrews \cite{andrews}, where the parts are separated by parity, where either all odd parts are smaller than all even parts or vice versa.

-The paper is structured as follows: in Section \ref{sec:results} we state and prove our main results, namely on biases in ordinary non-unitary partitions, in Section \ref{sec:three} we prove results on biases in partitions with restrictions on the smallest part, in Section \ref{sec:pod} we look at inequalities on partitions with parts separated by parity.
-Finally we close the paper with some concluding remarks in Section \ref{sec:conc}.
+The paper is structured as follows: in Section \ref{sec:prelim} we collect some $q$-series identities which we will use later, in Section \ref{sec:results} we state and prove our main results, namely on biases in ordinary non-unitary partitions, in Section \ref{sec:pod} we look at inequalities on partitions with parts separated by parity.
+Finally, we close the paper with some concluding remarks in Section \ref{sec:conc}.